 “It’s tough to make predictions, especially about the future”.

 With increased volatility, often accompanied by television pundits warning us to run for the hills, some of our clients naturally have questions: Should we still be confident in our investment plan?
-Should we go more conservative and wait this out?
+Do we go more conservative and wait this out?
 Should we be in the market at all right now?
 Money loss, even if only on paper, can activate the core fear center in the amygdala in the human brain.
 We have evolved to be afraid of losing food or other valuable possessions, and market downturns can activate these same fear centers in our brains.
 It is natural to look for reassurances.

 But trying to anticipate, predict, or react to short-term moves in the market is more akin to gambling strategy than investment strategy, and gambling rarely works out well in the end.
 The market absorbs and reacts to daily information, and uncertainty is an inherent part of that process.
 Markets go up and down, and history proves it impossible to consistently time these moves in advance.